Configure Reclaimed Water Data Management

 Load data

 In some cases, you may need to load existing data into the solution before sharing the maps or applications.
-Review the maps or applications provided with the solution and determine what, if any, source data you want to load.
-Reclaimed Water Data Management also includes a data model to store information about typical reclaimed water assets.
-To explore the schema, view the data dictionary.
+You should review the maps or applications provided with the solution to determine what, if any, source data you want to load.

 Tip: